Navigating federal funding uncertainty: What to consider

 As news around federal funding continues to evolve, what should recipients be doing now to build resilience against potential changes?

-What recipients will need to do in response to federal actions will likely vary based on their specific industry sector and funding sources.
+Managing uncertainty in the face of potential changes to federal grant programs requires a comprehensive and proactive strategy.
+What recipients will need to do in response to federal actions will vary based on their specific industry sector and funding sources.
 Our team stands ready to help you build the best plan for your circumstances.
-In the meantime, we recommend the following actions:

 Continue working

-- Not every new release will automatically trigger a suspension, stop-work, or a termination.
+- Not every new release will automatically trigger a suspension, a stop-work order, or a termination.
 If you have an active award with performance obligations, and you have not received a directive to discontinue performance, it is advised to continue working per the terms of your agreement to avoid noncompliance.
 Send invoices as timely as you can to support prompt payment where possible.
-If you get a notice of award suspension, stop-work, or termination, act on the instructions in that notice for the specified award.
-It would be prudent to track, by award if possible, any incremental costs that result from awardee accommodation of changing guidance, as those could be the basis for future claims or adjustments.

 Put greater emphasis on careful cash flow management

-- Clean up and collect accounts receivables.
+- Clean up and collect accounts receivable.

 - Monitor cash daily, and prepare or update cash flow forecasts (i.e., 13-week cash flow, rolling 12-month forecast) to provide a real-time roadmap for decision-making.